rhoiyds/tc-weather-app/README.md

 <details>
   <summary>Responsive layout</summary>
   <p>
-Using basic Flexbox layout principles to create a stretchy interface.
+Used basic Flexbox layout principles to create a stretchy interface.
 If an alternative design was supplied for desktop, maybe media queries would be appropriate.
   </p>
 </details>
 <details>
   <summary>xState or Redux?</summary>
   <p>
-I used Redux for my state management solution, as it's something I have familiarity with.
-If I were to redo the project, I would implement 'thunk middleware' for completing HTTP requests amidst actions.
-My own promise based solution caused more trouble for me in the long run.
+Used Redux for my state management solution, as it's something I have familiarity with.
+If I were to redo the project, I would implement 'Thunk middleware' for completing HTTP requests amidst actions.
+My own promise-based solution caused more trouble for me in the long run.
   </p>
 </details>
 <details>
   <summary>Why is the main weather icon different?</summary>
   <p>
-I used icons from the provided icon library, however I chose to use the main image provided by the OpenWeatherMaps API because they looked quite stylish and gave more variety (snow, mist, even hurricanes - very cool!)
+Used icons from the provided icon library, however I chose to use the main image provided by the OpenWeatherMaps API because they looked quite stylish and gave more variety (snow, mist, even hurricanes - very cool!)
   </p>
 </details>
 <details>